quakelive-server-standards/quakelive-server-standards/minqlx-plugins/_plugins/README.md

 `barelymissed/voteban.py` - Add people to a vote ban list that would keep them from being able to vote on the server at all.
 The vote ban is set with an expiration time, set a long time if you want it to be effectively permanent.
 `cstewart90/banvote.py` - Adds !banvote command to ban people from voting.
 `iouonegirl/myban.py` - Use the !ban command with a player's name instead of ID.
-`barelymissed/commands.py` - This script lists the loaded plugins and the commands available for each plugin.

 ## Players